The Chiringas Over El Morro

 The colors of my new school were collegiate blue and white.
 Despite having punk rock proclivities and an almost allergic reaction to most things aligned with the mainstream, during my first week on campus, I bought myself a scarf and t-shirt in my new school colors, and I donned my baby girl in the same outfit, only in miniature.
 I imagined myself a sort of modern Pict, my school colors my war paint, my striped scarf my battle cry.

 I spent hours on the grassy expanse of my school’s lawn and started into the sky.
-Never again, I promised myself, would I belong to any person.
+Never again, I promised myself, would I belong to any person unless we shared the same desire to love each other with altruism.
 Never again, I vowed, would I be bound.
 I was on fire.
 I would stare down lions.
 I would not be swallowed by the people and buildings and ideas of New York City or anywhere.

 Over the years, I watched my friends marry.
 Something borrowed, something blue.
 I saw them bridge the gap between themselves and others.
 I imagined two cells colliding, and I thought of the babies some of them might make.
 At every marriage ceremony, I heard a promise: